 In some subjects you will have an opportunity to do some independent research into a topic.
-The research you do may involve looking for information in published sources such as textbooks, encyclopaedias, journals, TV, radio and on the internet.
+The research you do may involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.

 You can demonstrate your knowledge and understanding of a subject by using information from sources or generated from sources which may include the internet and AI.
-Remember though, you must take care how you use this material - you cannot copy it and claim it as your own work.
+Remember, though, information from these sources may be incorrect or biased.
+You must take care how you use this material - you cannot copy it and claim it as your own work.